 Giemista (or yemista) is a traditional Greek dish of stuffed tomatoes and green bell peppers that are baked in the oven.
 Depending on the season, you can sometimes find the round zucchini and prepare it just like the other vegetables.
 Eggplant also works as a great vegetable for this dish!
-There are countless versions of gemista around Greece and every household has its own recipe for it, whether they add ground beef, potato’s or other vegetables.
+There are countless versions of gemista around Greece and every household has its own recipe for it, whether they add ground beef, potatoes or other vegetables.

-The gemista can be served either warm or cold, even straight out of the fridge and it is equally delicious – if not more.
+The gemista can be served either warm or cold, even straight out of the fridge and it is equally delicious – if not more so.

 Yield: 12 gemista / 4-6 main-course servings

 - 6 large, ripe, juicy and firm beefsteak tomatoes